This recipe for Gluten Mandelbread is from my mom’s friend Martha (who’s 95!). She got it from her aunt, making the original recipe from around 1900.

 - Whisk dry ingredients together in a bowl.

-- Put sliced bars on a silpat or parchment lined cookie sheet, cut side up, and bake for 30 to 45 minutes, or until golden brown.
+- Put sliced bars on a silpat or parchment lined cookie sheet, cut side up, and bake for 7-8 minutes or until golden brown.
+Flip biscotti over and bake another 7 minutes.
+Biscotti should be barely golden brown.

 These are the best kind of recipes, passed down from generation to generation.
 Love the look of this, even although have no idea what butterbrickle or butterscotch chips are in Europe – they sound intriguing.
 Any ideas what I could use instead, Cynthia, to keep your recipe tasting the same?
 Sounds fabulous!